thunderbird/thunderbird-android/docs/engineering/technical-designs/0004-portable-profile-data-format.md

 ### Archive forms

-Every portable profile-data export is a password-protected ZIP64 archive using AES-256 and the [WinZip AES encryption specification](https://www.winzip.com/en/support/aes-encryption/).
-Legacy ZipCrypto is not allowed.
+Every portable profile-data export is a binary [age version 1](https://age-encryption.org/v1) file encrypted with the user passphrase.
+Its authenticated plaintext is a ZIP64 archive.
 In a Thunderbird profile export, each included mail account is a self-contained raw PDPArchive account archive stored directly under its account directory.
-In a standalone PDPArchive export, `archive.json` and `mail/` are at the ZIP64 root.
+In a standalone PDPArchive export, `archive.json` and `mail/` are at the ZIP64 payload root.
 The app records the exact PDPArchive draft revision in the account metadata and, when present, the Thunderbird manifest.
-An account archive does not depend on Thunderbird settings and can be imported independently after decryption and extraction.
+An account archive does not depend on Thunderbird settings and can be imported independently after age decryption and ZIP extraction.

 PDPArchive `-01` defines a raw file layout but does not select a container format or encryption mechanism.
-Encrypted ZIP64 is Thunderbird's convention until the standard settles those concerns.
+An age-encrypted ZIP64 payload is Thunderbird's convention until the standard settles those concerns.
 The complete multi-account archive is a Thunderbird format that contains PDPArchives.
 It is not represented as one PDPArchive.

-Android, JVM, iOS, and web use the same encrypted ZIP64 representation through a common Kotlin Multiplatform boundary backed by maintained target libraries.
-Export writes directly to an incomplete output file and publishes it only after the archive closes successfully.
-Import decrypts and validates the selected entries before changing runtime repositories.
-An authentication failure imports nothing.
+Android and JVM use [Kage v0.7.0](https://github.com/android-password-store/kage/releases/tag/v0.7.0) for streaming age encryption and decryption.
+Kage's `ScryptRecipient` and `ScryptIdentity` implement the age passphrase recipient.
+The integration uses raw binary age rather than ASCII armor.
+Kage currently declares Android API 26 because it uses `java.util.Base64`.
+Thunderbird supports
+API 23 and contributes a patch that replaces those calls with `kotlin.io.encoding.Base64` and lowers Kage's API check.
+If that patch is not available in an upstream release when implementation begins, Thunderbird may publish a temporary fork whose only functional difference is API 23 compatibility.
+The fork must track upstream security and correctness fixes and is retired after the compatible upstream release is adopted.

+The archive writer streams ZIP64 output into Kage's age encryption stream and writes the ciphertext to an incomplete output file.
+It publishes the file only after both layers close successfully.
+Import decrypts the complete age stream to an unpublished temporary ZIP64 file before opening the container.
+Only successful consumption of the complete stream establishes authentication.
+Import then validates the ZIP container and selected entries before changing runtime repositories.
+An authentication failure deletes the temporary plaintext and imports nothing.
+Storage estimation includes the temporary plaintext required for import.
+Other platforms use the same age version 1 and ZIP64 representation through compatible maintained implementations when those targets are implemented.

-Portable exports and full backups use the same encrypted ZIP64 representation.
+Portable exports and full backups use the same age-encrypted ZIP64 representation.
 They differ in selected content and user warning.
 An export may contain selected mail, settings/profile data, or both.
 A full backup contains the complete selected portable profile-data bundle.

 Individual-message and selected-folder EML export are separate mail-export flows.
 They do not write this bundle, use